Shape Effects Panel

 - To remove a shape effect, select the shape effect and click on the button, in the icon section of the panel.

-- To remove all shape effects from the selected object, click on the button.
+- To remove all shape effects from the selected object, deselect the shape effect in the panel by clicking in an empty part of the list and then click on the button.

-- To enable or disable the selected shape effects, click on the button.
+- To enable or disable a shape effect, click on the button.

 Shape effects can be adjusted visually on the canvas, by adjusting one or more parameters associated with the geometric distortion specific to the shape effect.